Roblox/foreman/README.md

 cargo install foreman
 ```

+To upgrade, re-run `cargo install foreman` and clean up the `bin` directory as described in the section just above.

 ## Usage
 Foreman downloads tools from GitHub or GitLab and references them by their `user/repo` name, like `Roblox/foreman`.